 To treat seborrheic dermatitis on the scalp, we recommend you use the shampoo for oily hair formulated with Zinc PCA.
 Use it frequently to prevent fungal overgrowth.

 Erythema is a skin condition that appears when there is an excess of blood flow due to vasodilation.
-This problem manifests with redness, itching and swelling of the skin.
+This problem manifests with redness, itching and inflammation of the skin.

 If you have erythema, we advise you to see a specialist to recommend the appropriate treatment based on your diagnosis.

-Stretch marks are those irregular red or white lines that appear when the skin is stretched excessively.
+Stretch marks are those irregular red or white lines that appear when the skin is overstretched.
 They appear when there has been a drastic increase or reduction in body weight and the skin does not have enough flexibility or elasticity to support it.

-At first, stretch marks are red due to the rupture of the blood capillaries, but with the passage of time they turn white due to the scarring process.
+At first, stretch marks are red due to the rupture of blood capillaries, but over time they turn white due to the scarring process.
 They appear mainly in the area of the legs, thighs, buttocks, arms and chest.

 To eliminate and/or prevent the appearance of stretch marks it is important to keep the skin hydrated.
 We recommend using our anti-stretch mark cream formulated with active ingredients that help reduce white and red stretch marks.